-6. Common environmental hazards in construction
+6. Common environmental hazards in manufacturing

-Hazards you may commonly come across in construction include:
+Hazards you may commonly come across in manufacturing include:

 - air contaminants

 - chemical spills

 - dust

-- erosion and sediment

 - odour

 - stormwater contamination

 - noise

 - waste

 - wastewater.

 See the tables on pages 21 to 27 for information about these hazards, and some examples of what may cause them.
 This isn't a complete list but gives you an idea of what could harm people and the environment if risks of harm aren't properly managed.